codingwithmaajid/codefixenv/Docs.md

 CodeFixEnv is an **agentic RL environment** where an AI agent is given **buggy Python code + a failing test**, and must fix the code so the test passes.

-This is a real-world task — it's exactly what tools like GitHub Copilot and Cursor do.
+This is a real-world task — Its how agentic Coding Tools Work.
 It's measurable, gradeable, and has a natural reward signal (did the test pass?).

 **Why this is a strong submission:**
 - Clearly real-world (not a game or toy)
 - Reward is objective and automatable
 - 3 tasks with clear difficulty progression
-- Partial reward signals (judges love this)
+- Partial reward signals (I Hope the judges love this)

 ---